Zilliqa/dev-portal/zq2/docs/staking/index.md

 can replace their registered address to make another wallet eligible for unstaking and claiming rewards.

-## Setup for Existing Validators
+## Setup by Depositing a Validator from Operator Funds

-Operators of validator nodes on the proto-mainnet can set up and join a staking pool with their validator by following the instructions [here](../staking/delegatedstaking.md).
+Node operators with sufficient funds to deposit the minimum stake required of validators can turn their node into a validator node as soon as it is synced, and join a staking pool later.
+Detailed instructions can be found [here](../staking/delegatedstaking.md)..

 ## Setup by Funding a Validator through Delegations